 The Bodhisatta was once a king.
 He had great riches and supernatural powers.
 When he clenched his left hand and touched it with his right, jewels would rain down from the sky knee-deep.
-He was a prince for eighty-four thousand years, helped rule the kingdom for another eighty-four thousand, and was supreme king for eighty-four thousand more; but still not all his desires were satisfied.
-He decided to travel to the Heaven of the Four Great Kings.
+He was a prince for eighty-four thousand years, co-ruled the kingdom for another eighty-four thousand, and was supreme king for eighty-four thousand more; but still not all his desires were satisfied.
+He decided to go to the Heaven of the Four Great Kings.
 There he was met by the four kings and a host of other gods who gave him rule over them.

 The present royal family came to see him as he lay dying and asked if he had a final message to share with the people.
 The Bodhisatta said that even after the tremendous glory he’d had in life, he was now dead: everybody dies eventually.